mozilla/uitour-prototype/README.md

 signed-in state.
 It is supported in Firefox 29 onward, but some API calls are only supported in later versions.

-For security reasons `Mozilla.UITour` will only work on white-listed domains and over a secure connection.
+For security reasons `Mozilla.UITour` will only work on pre-defined set of domains and over a secure connection.
 The list of allowed origins can be found here: https://searchfox.org/mozilla-central/source/browser/app/permissions